 Once inside the Russian Empire Napoléon marched his men around in the first days trying to find his opponent.
 The first objective?
 Force the Russians into an early decisive battle.
 But Napoléon couldn’t find them anywhere.
 On he marched hoping for an easy victory, an early Russian surrender, while the Russian troops under the command of the German Scot, Barclay de Tolly, deftly managed to side-step Napoléon’s advance.

-Napoléon caught up with Barclay and his men at Smolensk, and seeing the Russians were now ready to make a stand, he smacked his lips—this was the moment he had been craving for.
+Eventually, Napoléon caught up with Barclay and his men at Smolensk.
+Seeing the Russians were now ready to make a stand, he smacked his lips—this was the moment he had been craving for.

-But military inventiveness suddenly deserted the 43 year old Frenchman.
-In failing to close the city’s ‘ back door’, Napoléon launched an artillery bombardment, sending his troops in through ‘the front door’ in a full-frontal attack, giving Russia’s most famous General, Prince Bagration, a clear opportunity, one Russia’s most able commander didn’t ignore—the chance to reinforce his troops through ‘the back door’.
+But military inventiveness had deserted the 43 year old Frenchman.
+In failing to close the city’s ‘ back door’, Napoléon launched an artillery bombardment, sending his troops in through ‘the front door’ in a full-frontal attack, giving Russia’s most famous General, Prince Bagration, a clear, unhindered opportunity, one Russia’s most able commander didn’t ignore—to replenish, reinforce his troops through ‘the back door’.

 In the battle for the city of Smolensk Napoléon’s troops fought mano-a-mano against Russians soldiers, with priests and untrained locals joining-in.
 Napoléon’s troops suffered major casualties, sustained in the main because Bagration kept pushing Russian reinforcements in through the open back gate.